Video mode initialization and transition to protected mode

 addl %ebx, %esp

-The last step before the jump into 32-bit entry point is to clear the general purpose registers:
+The last step before the jump into actual 32-bit entry point is to clear the general purpose registers:

 xorl %ecx, %ecx